OSTraining/OSToolbar-WP/README.md

 Yes, the plugin is released under the GPL license and you can install it on as many sites as wish.

+### Where can I see these videos in my site?

+You choose.
+By default OSToolbar adds a new menu item in the admin page.
+You can watch from there, or if you want, you can allow logged in users to watch, creating a new page and adding the shortcode "[ostoolbar]" in the page content.

 ## Screenshots

-1. The list of videos in your WordPress admin panel.
+1. The list of courses in your WordPress admin panel.
+2. The course details with a list of videos to watch.
-2. Watching a video.
+3. Watching a video.

 ## Changelog